Start Printed Page 47524

 End List of Subjects

-For the reasons set out in the preamble, FSIS amends 9 CFR part 557 as follows:
+For the reasons set out in the preamble, FSIS is proposing to amend 9 CFR part 557 as follows:

 Start Amendment Part